argonjs/docs/_tutorial/part1.md

 **Demo/needed files**
 Download [Argon4](https://itunes.apple.com/us/app/argon4/id944297993?ls=1&mt=8) on your phone (if you haven't already done this) and [try Geolocated Cube](argon4://tutorials.argonjs.io/code/1-geopose)

-The code for each part of this tutorial is available at [https://github.com/argonjs/docs/tree/gh-pages/code](https://github.com/argonjs/docs/tree/gh-pages/code).
+>The code and assets for each part of this tutorial are available at [https://github.com/argonjs/docs/tree/gh-pages/code](https://github.com/argonjs/docs/tree/gh-pages/code).

 In general, *argon.js* apps can be structured however you want.
 For this tutorial we follow a [single-page app](https://en.wikipedia.org/wiki/Single-page_application) structure, in which the entire app loads from one html page.
 As such, the first thing we should create is our html file and load *argon.js*.

 ```html
 <html>